jpaulz/lighthouse-web-notes/array loops.md

 			}
 ```

-- The function that you pass to the forEach() method can take **up to three parameters**. \
+- The function that you pass to the forEach() method can take **up to three parameters**.
-- The forEach() method will call this function once for each element in the array (hence the name forEach.) \
+- The forEach() method will call this function once for each element in the array (hence the name forEach.)
-- Each time, it will call the function with different arguments. \
+- Each time, it will call the function with different arguments.
-- The element parameter will get the *value* of the array element. \
+- The element parameter will get the *value* of the array element.
-- The index parameter will get the *index* of the element (starting with zero)./
+- The index parameter will get the *index* of the element (starting with zero).
 -  The array parameter will get a reference to the whole array, which is handy if you want to modify the elements.
 ```js
 			words = ["cat", "in", "hat"];